danluke2/software_defined_customization/README.md

         * If desired, turn off the virtualbox GUI by commenting out vg.gui = true

+        * adjust the allotted memory if your machine does not have sufficient RAM to support 2 VM's with 8GB each

         * setup.sh: shell script to run on first install (provisioning)

     * `vagrant up`